-I have served as teaching assistant and section leader for graduate courses in quantitative research methodology, comparative politics, and international relations.
-These courses include:
+During graduate school I served as teaching assistant and section leader for graduate courses in quantitative research methodology, comparative politics, and international relations.

 - “Advanced Quantitative Methods” with Allan Dafoe (Yale, fall 2014)